Office Phone: (540) 432-4265

 B.A.
 Spring Arbor College, Christian Ministries

-“To Rid the Italian Soul of One Dark Blot: Recognizing Race in White Christian Religion” Journal of Religious History, Forthcoming 2014.
+“To Rid the Italian Soul of One Dark Blot: Recognising Race in White Christian Religion” Journal of Religious History, 39: 370–385.
+2015.

 “Regenerating the Italian Race: The Italian Methodist Mission and the Americanization of Italian History.”
 Methodist History, April 2011, Vol. XLLX No. 3: 132-146.

-“The Racial Context of Christian Churches in the United States.”
-Tell the Truth, Shame the Devil ed.
-James Ellis, Forthcoming Summer 2014.
+“The Racial Context of Christian Churches in the United States.” _Tell the Truth, Shame the Devil:Stories About the Challenges of Young Pastors _ ed.
+James Ellis, 2015.